hickory-dns/hickory-dns/README.md

  appear to rate limit the connections, validating RRSIG records back to the root can require a significant number of additional queries for those records.

 Zones will be automatically resigned on any record updates via dynamic DNS.
+To enable DNSSEC, one of the features `dnssec-openssl` or `dnssec-rustls` must be enabled.

 ## RFCs implemented